Data breach response and ICO notification - Bratby Law

 When a data breach triggers notification obligations

 The practical trigger for notification is the moment a controller becomes aware of a breach.
-Under Article 33 of the UK General Data Protection Regulation, controllers must notify the Information Commissioner’s Office without undue delay and no later than 72 hours from the point of awareness.
+Under Article 33 of the UK General Data Protection Regulation (as retained in UK law), a controller must notify the Information Commissioner’s Office without undue delay and, where feasible, not later than 72 hours after becoming aware of the breach, unless the breach is unlikely to result in a risk to the rights and freedoms of individuals.
 The clock does not start when the breach occurred (which may be weeks or months earlier); it starts when the organisation first knows that personal data has been accessed, disclosed or lost.
-This distinction matters because many organisations spend weeks investigating before concluding that a breach has happened, and only then does the 72-hour clock begin.
 Awareness is not the same as certainty: if a controller suspects that a breach may have occurred, the clock starts even if the scope and impact remain unclear.
 The ICO accepts that factual details may be incomplete at the 72-hour mark; controllers may provide further information in phases “without undue delay” thereafter.

 Why breach response capability matters now